 Make your own grill out of a tin can.
-You don’t need to bring a large griller to make your favorite campfire food.
+You don’t need to bring a large grille to make your favorite campfire food.
 Learn how to make this awesome tin can griller.

 Sometimes, commercial mosquito and bug repellents are not enough.
 There are just those bugs that are too stubborn.
 Get Mother Nature to help you and throw a bundle of sage in the fire to keep away those annoying bugs.
 Find out more about these bug-repelling plants right here.

 This is a fun little project for a rainy or cold day, any day.
 You just need a paper egg carton, wax and dryer lint.
-Takes an hour from from start to finish to make them, and only about 10 minutes of your time.
-(Your wax will be cooling most of this time) Making fire starters is pretty cool, and I needed some motivation to get my laundry done, anyway.
+Takes an hour from start to finish to make them and only about 10 minutes of your time.
+(Your wax will be cooling most of this time) Making fire starters is pretty cool and I needed some motivation to get my laundry done, anyway.
 Two birds, one stone.
 These light amazingly well.
 I never knew dryer lint would do that!
 Be sure to check out my burn test at the end of this post.
-Read more about this project right here, or you can get this amazing fire starter kit right here.
+Read more about this project right here.